 Have a very happy World Book Day, bookworms!
 We’d love to see what you get up to, so don’t forget to tag us in your photos on social media using #parrotstreetlife

-If you're not already receiving our emails, sign up here and you'll we'll share our costume ideas download as part of the welcome!
+If you're not already receiving our emails, sign up here and we'll share our costume ideas download as part of the welcome!